The 10 Best Natural Remedies For Gas & Bloating, According To Experts

-Keeping a food journal can help you identify your triggers and prevent bloating and gas in the first place.
-But if you're already feeling swollen and ready for stretchy pants, here are 10 natural remedies to try, all backed by science:
+Keeping a food journal can help you identify your triggers and tackle bloating and gas in the first place.
+But if you're already feeling swollen and ready for stretchy pants, here are 10 natural remedies to try, all backed by science:*

 The small intestines and colon are filled with bacteria, yeasts, and fungi that ferment undigested carbohydrates, which results in hydrogen- and methane-rich gas.
 Interestingly, some bacteria produce more gases than others.
 Research has identified some specific gut bacterial strains that produce irritating gas.